codemilli/wikis/Correctly-using-the---watchdir-option.md

 $ bin/guard -w app config features lib public spec
 ```

+#### Watching paths outside your project dir

+E.g. if your project is in `/projects/foo` and you are watching `/foo/bar`, then your Guardfile rules would have to use *absolute* paths.

+This is inconvenient, because it would force you to use absolute paths in your Guardfile.

+So the solution is to run `guard` from inside the directory containing the paths you want to watch.
+But since the Guardfile is in the project directory - you want to use the '-G option` to tell guard where the Guardfile is.

 Example (if Guardfile is *not* where you're tracking files):

 If your Guardfile is in `/projects/foo/` and the files you track are in